Oxford Brookes offers accommodation for new and existing full-time students who wish to live in our halls and shared houses.

 |Insurance and clearing applicants||29 August 2023||29 August 2023||1 September 2023|

 *don't worry if you don't get your results until the 17th, the university receives results in advance.

 Make your choices

-Choose your top five halls and rank them in order of preference.
-Firm choice applicants will be offered a room in one of their five hall choices as long as they apply by the deadline and meet the academic requirements of their offer by the allocation date.
+Choose your top three halls and rank them in order of preference.
+Firm and insurance choice applicants will be offered accommodation as long as they apply by the deadline and meet the academic requirements of their offer by the allocation date.